 No matter what event catering website you’re on, or what kind of blog/article you’re reading to figure out strategies for making your event a success, you’re going to stumble upon social media often.
 A little too often, to be honest.
 Facebook, Twitter, LinkedIn, and all their siblings are being used today by laymen and used rather easily.
 This tends to imply that using social media for promoting your event would be a piece of cake.
 But, that’s not true.
-Putting up blogs, posts, and tweets sure looks easy, but it doesn’t lead to the fact that it’s just as efficient.
+Putting up blogs, posts, and tweets sure look easy, but it doesn’t lead to the fact that it’s just as efficient.
 If you want a good promotion, you’ll have to track the ROI of Social Media, and we’ll tell you how.

 List Out Your Goals

 You can’t get out there and start posting memes and comics randomly.
 If you’re using social media, you have to have a set of objectives that should be fulfilled by these platforms.
 Mostly, businesses use social media to create brand awareness, because you’ll have the entire world as your audience.
-Facebook pages allow call to action buttons, and you can always use your social media profiles to redirect people to your website.
+Facebook pages allow a call to action button, and you can always use your social media profiles to redirect people to your website.
 This way, traffic redirected to your website and overall mentions of your brand can be tracked easily.
 When you’re expecting people to click on your website’s link, be clear as to what should drive them to the website – sales, surveys, registration, or downloads.

 Use Google Analytics